about me

 Which is a solid dream.
 I'm not knocking that at all.
 If that's what you want then that's what you want!
 For me though, I have found that the pressure I've put on my myself has made me pay dearly for wanting such epic dreams.
 I thought I was destined to do great things and become a great famous artist.

 Then many things went against me.
 My health declined and continued to decline.
 You wouldn't think it by looking at me.
 Everyone says how well I look.
 But no one knows what's going on the inside.
-I live with chronic fatigue and pain and alongside many other medical conditions.
-I live alone, I don't drive, don't even go out much.
-I have limited energy, strength and mobility.
-So everything I do has to be done in small bursts of energy and I'm very slow at getting things done.
+I live with Chronic Fatigue Syndrome/Fibromyalgia and many other medical conditions that I haven’t mentioned here.

 I want the world to see what I can do not want I can't.

-I have to be very careful as I have weak muscles and my right hand shakes a lot.
+My medical conditions greatly affect my mobility too, so I have to rely on using a wheelchair for long distances and crutches for the shortest distances, like my bedroom and living room, but it’s met with plenty of difficulty.
+I have to be very careful how much energy I use as I have weak muscles everywhere and my right hand shakes a lot.
 That explains why I wear splints which is what helps my wrists stay straight.
-Sometimes I'm okay without, but the more I use my muscles, the more quickly the weakness and pain sets in.
-So you can imagine how frustrating that can be.
+Sometimes I'm okay without, but generally, the more I use my muscles, the more quickly the weakness and pain sets in.
+That is when my body can become so weak I’m unable to move anymore.
+So frequent rests are not only necessary, it’s imperative.

 I'm sharing this with you because this is my reality.
 Because there are countless people with all sorts of mobility issues.
 Each one of you out there have something special inside of you.
 It doesn't have to be sculpture or illustration.
 It can be anything.
 Just because we're limited in our abilities doesn't mean we have no abilities.
 Even making someone laugh is an ability.